What is a Pseudotumor?

 What happens if you are diagnosed with a pseudotumor?

 Your doctor may recommend revision surgery to remove your current metal-on-metal hip implant and replace it with a new device.
-Every patient’s case is different, so it’s important that you see your doctor and consider seeking a second opinion before undergoing surgery.
+However, every patient’s case is different, so it’s important that you see your doctor and consider seeking a second opinion before undergoing surgery.

 You can contact our law firm for a case evaluation by filling out our contact form below or by calling us toll-free at 888-952-5242.